aggrolite/Mojo-Snoo/README.md

 # DESCRIPTION

-L<Mojo::Snoo> is a Perl wrapper for the Reddit API which relies heavily on the Mojo modules.
-L<Mojo::Collection>
-was the initial inspiration for going the Mojo route.
+Mojo::Snoo is a Perl wrapper for the Reddit API which relies heavily on the Mojo modules.
+Mojo::Collection was the initial inspiration for going the Mojo route.
-Skip to L<synopsis|Mojo::Snoo/SYNOPSIS> to see how L<Mojo::Snoo> can be great for one-liners, quick scripts, and full-blown applications!
+Skip to SYNOPSIS to see how Mojo::Snoo> can be great for one-liners, quick scripts, and full-blown applications!

 # SYNOPSIS